Policies and Guidelines

 Authors who discover errors in articles they have published should have the corresponding author contact the journal’s editorial office with a detailed description of the correction that is needed.
 Corrigenda (corrections of author’s errors) and errata (corrections of publisher’s errors) will be published at no charge to the authors.
 Requests for corrections that affect the interpretation or conclusions of a published article will be reviewed by the editors.

-An article may be retracted when the integrity of the published work is substantially undermined owing to errors in the conduct, analysis and/or reporting of the study.
+An article may be retracted when the integrity of the published work is substantially undermined owing to errors in the conduct, analysis, and/or reporting of the study.
 Violation of publication or research ethics may also result in a study’s retraction.
 The original article is marked as retracted but a PDF version remains available to readers, and the retraction statement is bi-directionally linked to the original published paper.
 Retraction statements will typically include a statement of assent or dissent from the authors.

 In exceptional circumstances, the editorial office reserves the right to remove an article from the journal’s online platforms.
-Such action may be taken when (i) the editorial office has been advised that content is defamatory, infringes a third party’s intellectual property right, right to privacy, or other legal right, or is otherwise unlawful; (ii) a court or government order has been issued, or is likely to be issued, requiring removal of such content; (iii) content, if acted upon, would pose an immediate and serious risk to health.
+Such action may be taken when (i) the editorial office has been advised that content is defamatory, infringes a third party’s intellectual property right, right to privacy, or another legal right, or is otherwise unlawful; (ii) a court or government order has been issued, or is likely to be issued, requiring removal of such content; (iii) content, if acted upon, would pose an immediate and serious risk to health.
 Removal may be temporary or permanent.
-Bibliographic metadata (e.g. title and authors) will be retained, and will be accompanied by a statement explaining why the content has been removed.
+Bibliographic metadata (e.g. title and authors) will be retained and will be accompanied by a statement explaining why the content has been removed.

 Moreover, the journal management system automatically self-archives the data on UMT servers regularly.